fintechstudios/ververica-platform-k8s-operator/README.md

 * `APPMANAGER_API_TOKEN_{NAMESPACE}` a token to use for resources in a specific Ververica Platform namespace, upper-cased
 * `APPMANAGER_API_TOKEN` if no namespace-specific token can be found, this value will be used.

+## Editions

+This operator works with both the Community and Enterprise editions of the Ververica Platform, with the caveats:
+* `VpNamespaces` are not supported by the Community Edition, so the manager will not register those resources
+* The `spec.metadata.namespace` field must either be left empty or set explicitly to `default` for all `Vp` resources

+Find out more about [the editions here](https://www.ververica.com/getting-started).

 ## Docker